 Risks of Having Irish Twins:

-- Health Risks to Mother as stated above it takes time for women’s bodies to recover so during contractions it is important to rest.
+- Health Risks to Mother as stated above, it takes time for women’s bodies to recover, so during contractions, it is essential to rest.

-- In my situation, Luke actually weighed more than my first son, Jack.
-This can vary by different individuals so I would not recommend stressing over it.
+- In my situation, Luke weighed more than my first son, Jack.
+It can vary by different individuals, so I would not recommend stressing over it.

 - Scarcity of breastmilk as breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in one’s body, and she may also witness her milk to dry up.

-- High autism risk as a sibling born less than a year after her older sibling is three times more susceptible to the risk of autism than those who have a much larger gap.
-This could be related to prematurity, lack of nutrients, and various other factors.
+- High autism risk as a sibling born less than a year after her older sibling is three times more susceptible to the risk of autism than those who have a much more significant gap.
+It could be related to prematurity, lack of nutrients, and various other factors.

-- Complications with placenta due to back-to-back pregnancies may lead to serious complications with the placenta, i.e., placenta previa and placental abruption.
+- Complications with placenta due to back-to-back pregnancies may lead to severe complications with the placenta, i.e., placenta previa and placental abruption.
 In placenta previa, the placenta lies low in the uterus, possibly covering the cervix, which may lead to bleeding.
 Placental abruption is a condition wherein, placenta disconnects from the uterine wall.
 It can result in heavy bleeding due to the tear in all connecting blood vessels.
 It can also prove life-threatening for the mother.